top of page

 DOULA SERVICES

-I am not a medical professional.
+I am a non-medical support person.
 My role is to provide social, emotional, practical and informational support to families navigating the major transitions of conception, pregnancy, birth and parenting.

-Having the support of a doula has been proven to
+Having the support of a doula before or during labour has been proven to

 • decrease the risk of caesarean section